 The organisations need a fair "key" or "driver" to distribute these costs from the "pool" of indirect costs into the different projects and activities.
 Different allocation methodologies are acceptable as long as they are in line with the general accounting policy of the beneficiary (i.e. allocation of indirect costs to the project via personnel, either as a percentage of personnel costs or a fixed hourly rate) and they are fair and reliable and not an unsubstantiated estimation.
-No subjective or arbitrary keys can be accepted.
-This method is the same as that of the previous FC model.
+No subjective or arbitrary keys can be accepted..